MiriamRiefel/Graduation_project/README.md

 1. Watch the tutorial corresponding to this Github page: https://youtu.be/3v51ntuLwkg
 2. Check the full list of dependencies dependencies for all accompanying hardware and software that should be downloaded/bought/borrowed: file "dependencies"
-3. Read the file description, in which all files in this Github page are explained and linked to the project: file "file description.txt"
+3. Read the file description, in which all files in this Github page are explained and linked to the project: file "file_overview.txt"
 4. Download all files of the page